HewlettPackard/ironic-driver-oneview/README.md

 bash update_stack_with_oneview_driver.sh
 ```

+Note: If you have installed Ironic using apt-get, the Ironic path probably will
+be */usr/lib/python{your python version}/dist-packages/ironic*

 ### Adding the driver to setup.cfg

 The *setup.cfg* file in Ironic still needs to be edited to include our driver.